 They also discovered we have endocannabinoid receptors, which are present throughout our bodies, including our skin, immune cells, bone, fat tissue, liver, pancreas, skeletal muscle, heart, blood vessels, kidney, and gastrointestinal tract.
 And, that our endocannabinoid system is involved in a wide variety of internal processes, including pain, memory, mood, appetite, stress, sleep, metabolism, and immune function.
 PS, your pets have an endocannabinoid system too!

-The cannabinoid CBD (cannabidiol) and other cannabinoids found in cannabis and hemp (CBDa, THC, ThCa, THCv, CBG, CBN and over 100 more!) interacts with our body’s endocannabinoid system, basically exerting their effects on us by mimicking our own endocannabinoids.
+The cannabinoid CBD (cannabidiol) interacts with our body’s endocannabinoid system, basically exerting its effects on us by mimicking our own endocannabinoid, according to current research.

-CBD, the non-psychoactive chemical compound found in hemp and cannabis, works in all different types of pain, from musculoskeletal and inflammatory to neuropathic, and can be an effective analgesic, helping reduce pain both during and after exercise.
+CBD, the non-psychoactive chemical compound found in hemp, potentially works in all different types of discomfort, from musculoskeletal and inflammatory to neuropathic, and could be an effective analgesic, helping reduce pain both during and after exercise.

 So how exactly does it support athletes and exercise enthusiasts?

-CBD helps support our bodies’ ability to heal itself naturally.
+CBD may help support our bodies’ ability to heal itself naturally.
 Like many parts of our body, the endocannabinoid system can become imbalanced.
-As CBD interacts with our body’s endocannabinoid system, which maintains healthy functioning of cells and coordinates healing, CBD mimics some of our natural neurotransmitters and interacts with receptors, supporting suppression of the immune system responses that cause inflammation.
+As CBD interacts with our body’s endocannabinoid system, which maintains the healthy functioning of cells and coordinates healing, CBD has the potential to mimic some of our natural neurotransmitters, and interacts with receptors, supporting the suppression of the immune system responses that cause inflammation.

 When exercising, we apply more stress to our body than when we’re at rest.
 This additional stress is more than our endocannabinoid systems can handle on their own.
 This is where adding exogenous CBD comes into play: CBD is the extra boost of support our endocannabinoid system is craving when we’ve sweated and worked out hard – especially if you’re a competitive athlete or playing in sports that are physically demanding.